pkosiec/botkube-docs/BLOGPOST.md

 ## How does Fuse differ from other tools in the market?

-While there are similar tools in the AI space, we wanted to build something different.
+While there are similar tools in the AI space, we wanted to build something different - and better.
 That’s why we established two bold assumptions.

 ### End-to-end knowledge about your infrastructure